News 2020 - 2022 - Pedocriminality & Abuse

 The CIDE has recalled that the best interests of the child, as defined by the International Convention on the Rights of the Child, must be observed in all circumstances.

 CIDE recently provided support to Mrs. Pauline Bourgoin in the context of her daughter's abusive placement.
-In this context, Ms. Nathalie Glatz, a psychotherapist in Lausanne and member of the CIDE Board, was asked to co-sign a platformcalling on the French authorities to reform the handling of inter-family violence situations.
+In this context, Ms. Nathalie Glatz, a psychologist in Lausanne and member of the CIDE Board, was asked to co-sign a platformcalling on the French authorities to reform the handling of inter-family violence situations.

 For all the defenders of abused children, the absence of this ministry is all the more surprising since the Head of State had announced, during the campaign for his re-election, his intention to devote his second term "to the protection of children".